 Without customer satisfaction, there can be no quality.
 Even if a deliverable meets all aspects of what the customer or stakeholder has required but is done so where the process itself was not to satisfactory, then there’s a problem.

-Of course, the deliverable must meet those requirements, or else the project has failed because the product of the project and the management of the project didn’t meet with the expectations of the customer or stakeholder.
+Of course, the deliverable must meet those requirements, or else the project has failed because the product of the project and the management of the project didn’t meet the expectations of the customer or stakeholder.

-That’s why implementing quality control means managing both process and people.
+That’s why implementing quality control means managing both processes and people.
 Meet with your customer or stakeholder regularly to keep them abreast of the project’s progress.
 Get their feedback and make sure that you’re being fully transparent with them to avoid issues arising later.

 Prevention Over Inspection

 Quality doesn’t come free.
 The Cost of Quality (COQ) is the money spent dealing with issues during the project, and then after the project, to fix any failures.
 These are broken up into two categories: cost of conformance and cost of nonconformance.

 The cost of conformance can be considered a preventive cost.
-These costs are primarily related to training, the documentation process, equipment needed, and the time required to get the quality done right.
+These costs are primarily related to training, the documentation process, the equipment needed, and the time required to get the quality done right.
 Other costs related to this can include testing, destructive testing loss and inspections.

 The cost of nonconformance refers to internal failure costs.
 These consist of having to rework something or even scrap it entirely.
 Further costs can come from liabilities, warranty work and lost business.